vlada-i/frontend-project-44/README.md

 ___

-4. Game started:
+### 4. Game started:

-### User see a arifmetic progression with one unknown number.
+>User see a arifmetic progression with one unknown number.
 You need understand what is the number hidden and type your answer into console.

 - *Run brain-progression*
 - *Welcome moment: write your name and we will definitely greet you*